Strawberry-Computer/vibe-compiler/stacks/core/005_add_iterations.md

 Add support for iterations to vibec.js, allowing users to specify the number of times a stage should be executed to try to resolve test failures.

+When run out of iterations, fail the command.

 ## Config Options

 - `iterations`: Number, the number of times a stage should be executed to try to resolve test failures.
 Default: `2`.